 Easy is Not Good Enough

-The old-style planned giving newsletter was simple to produce.
+Old-style planned giving newsletters were simple to produce.
 You sent your picture and a cover letter to a vendor, who dropped in your name and logo, added canned content, and mailed off your “exciting” newsletter.

 Today, those newsletters don’t get read.

 To do your newsletter right takes time, and outsourcing it can become cost-prohibitive because the vendor has to learn more about your organization, your mission, your vision.
 This takes money.

 And regardless of effort and cost, do you think a vendor could really replicate your passion?